sadykovIsmail/frontend-projects-collection/README.md

 # ⚛️ React Frontend Projects Collection

-A curated collection of mini React.js projects created while learning and practicing frontend libraries through freeCodeCamp.
-These projects explore various React concepts including state management, props, event handling, conditional rendering, component design, and more.
+A curated collection of mini React.js projects I created while learning and practicing frontend libraries through freeCodeCamp, The Odin Project, and guidance from ChatGPT.
+These projects explore a wide range of React fundamentals including state, props, effects, component design, event handling, and deployment practices.

 > 📁 Each project lives in its own folder with production build output under `docs/` for GitHub Pages deployment.